FREE EVALUATION FOR CRIMINAL DEFENSE AND PERSONAL INJURY CASES

 Why Choose Us?
 We Treat You Like Family and We’re Available For You When You Need Us, 24-7!

 The Law Firm of Powers Sellers & Finkelstein, PLC has years of experience in helping people suffering from mental illnesses obtain a good jail diversion program.
 We will work with you, your family, and hire experts to determine your needs and see that they’re met to help prevent further involvement with the courts or jail time.
 Call for a free evaluation today and let our team put our knowledge and experience with jail diversion programs to work for you.
 You need a skilled attorney on your side.
 Call us for a 100% free, private case evaluation today at (727) 531-2926 anytime, 24-7!

-- Drug and Alcohol Rehabilitation – The jail attorneys at the Law Offices of Powers Sellers & Finkelstein, PLC are very familiar with the programs that are available to individuals with addiction problems.
+The jail diversion program attorneys at the Law Offices of Powers Sellers & Finkelstein, PLC are very familiar with the programs that are available to individuals with substance abuse problems.
 There are numerous public and private facilities that are available.
 Having a solid treatment plan in place before you appear in front of a judge can make a huge difference.
 Whether you need out-patient or in-patient drug or alcohol treatment, we can help.

 Every Jail Diversion Case is unique.
 Every individual is unique.
 The Law in Florida takes into consideration multiple facets when offering Jail Diversion Program to you including your charges, your Criminal History and the programs available.
 Powers Sellers & Finkelstein will thoroughly evaluate your case and utilize all resources available to us (including hiring experts) to strive for an alternative to jail for you or your family member.